sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-cf/remote-service-set-up-mock-cf.md

 ### Use a mock server instead of an SAP S/4HANA Cloud tenant

-If you don't have access to an SAP backend system (SAP ECC, SAP S/4HANA Cloud or an SAP on-premise system) but still need OData services with some data, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
+If you don't have access to an SAP back end system (SAP ECC, SAP S/4HANA Cloud or an SAP on-premise system) but still need OData services with some data, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
 It contains entities of SAP OData services with sample data.

 You need to: